daweibai/PCBS-langevo/README.md

     first_agent.append(row)
 ```

 - A parser for columns, that takes a space of utterance and modifies the column rules.
-I used functional characters "P" and "S" that are placed in the beginning of the rule.
+Nonterminals "P" and "S" are placed in the beginning of the rule.
 They simply indicate if the rule is about a prefix or a suffix.
 Therefore, subsequent functions can identify the placement of the characters.
 Of course they will be omitted during production:
 ```python
 def column_parser(utter):
 #   Grammar induction for the columns